Every year, more than 34 percent of organizations worldwide are affected by insider threats.

 Implementing such policies is considered a best practice when developing and maintaining a cybersecurity program.
 As more businesses build out digital programs, having effective security policies in place is a necessity.
-This post will break down what a security policy is, how it can strengthen your cybersecurity posture and key examples of security policies that can be implemented at an organization.
+This post will break down what a security policy is, how it can strengthen your cybersecurity posture, and key examples of security policies that can be implemented in an organization.

-Typically, a security policy is dozens of pages long for larger organizations or those in regulated industries.
-For smaller organizations, a security policy can be just a few pages that cover basic safety practices.
+Typically, a cybersecurity policy is dozens of pages long for larger organizations or those in regulated industries.
+For smaller organizations, a cybersecurity policy can be just a few pages that cover basic safety practices.
 Nonetheless, policies should always prioritize the areas of importance to the organization, such as including security for the most sensitive and regulated data.

-Typically, the CISO leads the development of and updates to a security policy.
+Typically, the CISO leads the development of a security policy as well as the process to update it.
 However, CISOs should also work with executives from other departments to collaboratively create up-to-date policies.
 Teams should start with a cybersecurity risk assessment to identify the organization’s vulnerabilities and areas of concern that are susceptible to a data breach.
 It’s important to understand the organization’s tolerance for various security risks, outlining the concerns that rank as low risk and the ones that threaten the organization’s survival.
 The team should then consider the regulatory requirements it must meet to maintain compliance.

 CISOs can then determine what level of security should be implemented for the identified security gaps and areas of concern.
 Keep in mind that CISOs should match the required level of protection with the organization’s risk tolerance.
 In doing so, the organization ensures that areas with the lowest risk tolerance are getting the highest level of security.